Thandokazi2000/Intro-to-HTML-and-CSS/README.md

 th stands for table header

 # Cascading Style Sheets
+What is CSS?
+CSS stands for Cascading Style Sheets
+CSS describes how HTML elements are to be displayed on screen, paper, or in other media CSS saves a lot of work.
+It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files

+Why Use CSS?
-CSS is used to define styles for your web pages, including the design, layout and variations in display for different devices and screen sizes
+CSS is used to define styles for your web pages, including the design, layout and variations in display for different devices and screen sizes.
- CSS Syntax
- A CSS rule consists of a selector and a declaration block.

 CSS components
 Selector